Alarming Amount of Medical Malpractice in Military

-Posted by Thomas Pettinicchi of D'Amico & Pettinicchi, LLC on Jan 12, 2013 in Doctor Errors
+Posted by Thomas Pettinicchi of D'Amico & Pettinicchi, LLC on Jan 12, 2013 in Medical Malpractice

 Most civilians aren't aware of the Feres Doctrine, a 1950 Supreme Court ruling that prohibits those serving in the military from suing the government for medical errors committed by military doctors.
 In civilian cases involving a doctor error or medical negligence, the patient can pursue compensation for damages that often result by various types of medical malpractice.